 CH - Door Hardware Replacement

-Replace all locks and handles throughout building, inside and out.
+Replace all locks and handles throughout building, inside and out, except for the new hardware installed during the Admin renovation.

 Locks and handles are from 1994 and are worn with finish showing heavy wear and damage.